 Always handle exceptions that can arrive from rendezvous or protected objects (unless they can be proved to not be raised).

 Guard against protocol failures by using timed communication, watchdog timers (programmed using Ada’s timed events) and time-stamped data (using Ada’s clock facilities).

-Do not use unprotected shared data for synchronization between tasks.
+Forbid the use of unprotected shared data for synchronization between tasks.

 6.64 Reliance on external format strings [SHL]